• Skip to main content

 Hand closing the lid of the Instant Pot.

-4. Quick-release pressure: Once the pressure cooker reaches pressure, immediately quick release the pressure by turning the pressure valve.
+4. Quick-release pressure: Once the pressure cooker reaches pressure, immediately quick-release the pressure by turning the pressure valve.
 Carefully remove the lid.

 Note: Release pressure as soon as the Instant Pot beeps, indicating it's come to pressure.
 Otherwise, you’ll end up with mushy broccoli.

-5. Remove broccoli: Once the broccoli has cooled down and the steamer basket is safe to handle, remove from the Instant Pot.
+5. Remove broccoli: Once the broccoli has cooled down and the steamer basket is safe to handle, remove it from the Instant Pot.

 Hand removing steamer basket from the Instant Pot, filled with cooked broccoli.